wp-plugins/viral-follow-buttons-by-up/readme.txt

 *   Easily controlled from your UP dashboard
 *   One-click install, or easy-to-implement shortcode
 *   Never impedes your content

+= Lightening Fast =

+*   < 190 ms load time
+*   150 kb in size
+*   Perfect Google Pagespeed score
+*   Value-add for both site owners AND users through Sharing Rewards (no other sharing widget provides this)

+= Automatically Optimized =

+*   Clean, flat, modern design
+*   The UP team optimizes widget features based on in-house testing
+*   We work behind the scenes to make your site more viral
+*   We give you the data on most viral sharing widget states
+*   Install Plugin on any CMS or shopping cart
+*   Compatible with all browsers and devices
+*   Safe and secure using industry best practices

+= Unique Viral Features =

+*   Market-leading Follow widget performance
+*   Points-based incentives to give users a reason to share on social networks
+*   The more interactions a user’s share gets, the more points they’re awarded
+*   This ensures they share what their network responds to – so you aren’t seen as spam
+*   No other social sharing widget gives users a reason to voluntarily link their networks
+*   You get never-before-seen cross-network viral sharing data to see how, why and when users are sharing your pages and posts
+*   WE PROMOTE YOUR SITE – we show your site to other users who share similar content with their networks.
+*   You get data and insights even if users just copy/paste links or re-share on their networks (they link their sharing history to UP)

+= 100% Free to use, Upgrade to Switch On Mobile Sharing and Activate Rewards =

+*   Just install the UP widget free and sign up as a partner in 30 seconds or less
+*   Industry-leading partner support (we actually listen to your feedback)
+*   Incredibly-detailed documentation and tutorials

 == Installation ==
 <p>Got installation questions?
 If the steps below don’t help – <a href="https://www.upshare.co/contact">let us know</a>.</p>